 This creamy cashew cream is great with absolutely everything!
 It’s the perfect substitute for dairy cream and can be used in a variety of dishes.

-You can fancy it up with some crushed garlic or other spices, and fresh herbs for a savory version or add sweetness for a sweet version but the straight up basic version of cashew cream is a total winner of a recipe that can be used for so many things.
+You can fancy it up with some crushed garlic or other spices, and fresh herbs for a savory version or add sweetness for a sweet version.

-This simple 4-ingredient recipe is ready in 5-minutes and is just a total breeze to prepare.
+This simple recipe is ready in 5-minutes and is just a total breeze to prepare.

 If you have a powerful blender, like a Vitamix, you don’t even have to soak the cashews first.